Course Title: Enterprise and Cloud Networks

 Objectives/Learning Outcomes/Capability Development

-On completion of this course you should be able to:
+Upon successful completion of this course, you will be able to:

 Overview of Learning Activities

-Lecturer directed workshops will include discussion and activities related to learning about enterprise and cloud networks including virtualisation and software defined networking and other systems and equipment in campus networks and data centres.
+Lecturer directed workshops will include discussion and activities related to learning about enterprise and cloud networks including virtualization, security and software defined networking and other systems and equipment in campus networks and data centres.
 Laboratory sessions will involve learning and extensive configuration and interaction with network devices and other equipment which is part of the network infrastructure used in enterprise and cloud networks.

 Overview of Learning Resources

+RMIT will provide you with resources and tools for learning in this course through myRMIT Studies Course.
 The course learning resources include material that will be utilised in workshops and laboratories.
 You will be able to access the learning material online and to prepare for sessions by reading the learning material and by carrying out research using the RMIT library resources.

 Overview of Assessment